Rita Briggs: Brief profile

-An All-Star and member of two champion teams, Briggs was a solid backup catcher during the last years of existence of the All-American Girls Professional Baseball League.
-Known more for her glove work than her bat, she had a strong throwing arm and worked well with pitchers, which was important in a league that progressively expanded the length of the base paths and pitching distance and decreased the size of the ball until the final year of play.
-A consistent and durable player, she recorded an all-time mark for most games played by a catcher in a single season.
-Besides this, she provided versatility being able to play all outfield positions and first base while being a left-hitter.
+An All-Star and member of two champion teams, Briggs was a backup catcher during the last years of the All-American Girls Professional Baseball League.
+Known more for her glove work than her bat, she had a strong throwing arm and has synergy with pitchers.
+This benefited her play as the league expanded the length of the base paths and pitching distance and decreased the size of the ball until the final year of play.
+She recorded an all-time mark for most games played by a catcher in a single season.
+Besides this, she was able to play all outfield positions and first base while being a left-hitter.

 Early life

 Briggs started to play baseball at a very early age.
 She attended Ayer High School, where she was the full-time catcher for the Ayer baseball team to become the first and only girl ballplayer in the school's history.
 Briggs was discovered by an AAGPBL scout while she was playing at school and gave her a tryout.
 Briggs did well, and was given a contract to play in the 1947 season.
 This time the league opened its spring training in Havana, Cuba.